 The wedding tunics are only the outerwear part of the costume.
 They are worn over baggy pants (srawelin khatem) with embroidery at the ankle and red goatskin wedding shoes (Zrabin), along with many layers of heavily embellished black shawls (troket), thick colourful tassels (tishusheet), bridal headdresses which resemble the diadems from Ancient Egyptian paintings (tadlilt), leather and tassel covered kohl pots (tangkult), braided ropes (legateen), and many layers of engraved silver jewellery.

 Due to the palm date and olive trade, Siwa has been economically more prosperous than many of the neighbouring oasis, which is evident in the comparably lavish embellishments on their wedding costumes.
 The luxurious display was fundamental to the wedding ceremony and to the structure of Siwan society itself, solidifying the social standing and future economic status of the two families involved.

-In the next post, we will explore the international influence and exchange that is a result of the widespread popularity of Siwan embroidery.
+In Part 2, we explore the international influence and exchange that is a result of the widespread popularity of Siwan embroidery.

 - Fahmy, Azza 2007.
 Enchanted Jewelry of Egypt.
 American University in Cairo Press, Egypt.